Invicti-Security/web-inf-path-trav/readme.md

 Tool for helping in the exploitation of path traversal vulnerabilities in Java web applications.

+This tool is referenced in the Invicti Security white paper [Exploiting path traversal vulnerabilities in Java web applications](https://www.invicti.com/white-papers/exploiting-path-traversal-vulnerabilities-java-web-applications-technical-paper/)

 ## Install

 Python3 is required for this tool.